More

 Share On

 For organizational productivity, IT admins must know how to block websites on iPhones or iPads to restrict corporate-owned devices with content privacy restrictions for employees.
-Browsing distractive websites during work hours can cause employees to lose focus.
+Browsing distracting websites during work hours can cause employees to lose focus.
 At the same time, many websites are laden with malware that can harm corporate data and devices.
-Therefore, it’s imperative to restrict websites on iPhone & iPad so that employees do not access to unauthorized content or harmful sites.
+Therefore, it’s imperative to restrict websites on iPhone & iPad so that employees do not have access to unauthorized content or harmful sites.

 how to block websites on iPhone and iPad